- or -

 AcceptsA distribution style (

-distribution_style allows you to specify how the query for a persistent derived table (PDT) or an aggregate table is distributed across the nodes in a database.
+distribution_style lets you specify how the query for a persistent derived table (PDT) or an aggregate table is distributed across the nodes in a database.

 See the Dialect support for